Climate change in Pennsylvania: Inland waters

 The EPA notes that extraordinarily high river flows occasionally cause problems for commercial navigation along the Ohio and Allegheny rivers, and riverfront communities along the Susquehanna River and smaller tributaries occasionally flood.
 Heavier storms and greater river flows could make these problems worse.
 In 2011, heavy rainfall caused record flooding on the Susquehanna and the evacuations of Wilkes-Barre.
-Conversely, lower summer rainfall and higher evaporation could leave some rivers too shallow for navigaton during droughts.
+Conversely, lower summer rainfall and higher evaporation could leave some rivers too shallow for navigation during droughts.

 Warmer winters reduce the number of days that ice prevents navigation on rivers and in the Great Lakes.
 Between 1994 and 2011, reduced ice cover lengthened the shipping season on the Great Lakes by eight additional days.
 The Great Lakes are likely to warm another 3° to 7°F in the next 70 years, which will further extend the shipping season.
 The impact of climate change on water quality is less likely to be beneficial.
 Warmer temperatures tend to cause more algal blooms, which can be unsightly, harm fish, and degrade water quality.
 Severe storms also increase the amount of pollutants that run off from the land into the water, further increasing the risk of algal blooms.